Video contest terms and conditions

 If MC-SD team identifies a non-compliance with these conditions, the short documentary film concerned will be disqualified from the contest.
 This decision belongs to the MC-SD judgment and if unfortunately, the short documentary film is disqualified, MC-SD’s team is committed to explain the non-compliancy reason to the DocMaker.

-XI- TELEVISION BROADCASTING AND INTERNET
+XII- TELEVISION BROADCASTING AND INTERNET

-XII- MISCELLANEOUS CONDITIONS
+XIII- MISCELLANEOUS CONDITIONS

 Failure to comply with these Terms & Conditions may result in disqualification from the Contest.
 MC-SD Contest Administration reserve the right to permanently disqualify any person it believes has intentionally violated these Terms & Conditions.
 Contest is subject to all country and local-city laws and regulations.

 These Terms & Conditions shall be governed by and construed in accordance with the laws of France.
 The French courts shall have jurisdiction.